 Remote interviews don’t always go as planned, since technology can fail you.
 Make sure that you always have a backup plan, so a glitch like a bad internet connection won’t cause you to reschedule.
 Many remote interviews have failed because of a bad Wi-Fi connection, so it would be best to come prepared.
 However, if you continue to experience a lot of difficulties with the video call, consider switching to a phone interview, in order not to cause too much trouble for the candidate.
 Just ask them for their phone number, and go from there.

 Another issue to consider is how will you be documenting the interview.
 If you choose to type, the sound might distract the candidate.
-Keeping notes by hand is a better option, just make sure you don’t lose eye contact with the candidate.
+Note-taking by hand is a better option, just make sure you don’t lose eye contact with the candidate.
 If you decide to record the interview, so you can do the evaluation later, ask the interviewee for permission beforehand.

 The most peculiar thing about remote interviewing is the ability to maintain the human, personal touch while being physically separated from the candidate.
 The best way to achieve that is by allowing them to communicate freely, and inviting them to be open by being open yourself.
 Use a lot of body language, eye contact, and facial expressions.
 Create a safe space where they can relax and communicate their ideas.
 Although it is harder to achieve this when you are on a video call, it isn’t impossible.
 It all starts with the recruiter - they will mimic your own posture, behavior, and attitude, so welcome them with a friendly smile and keep the conversation going.
 Just like with a face-to-face interview, start with an ice breaker.
 Instead of asking about the weather, or how difficult it was to find the location of the office, ask them about something you see or hear in their background.
-Make them feel like the fact they are doing the interview like this is a benefit for them and not something that will make the process harder.
+Make them feel like the fact they are doing the remote interview like this is a benefit for them and not something that will make the process harder.

 It’s great that your equipment is working, your desk is cleared up and your children know not to make a sound.
-But which platform will you be using for the remote interview?
+But which platform will you be using for the interview?
 This can have a big impact on the entire process, so don’t neglect this step.
 There are several platforms, so what you need to do is figure out which one suits your needs best.

 Video platforms such as Zoom, Skype, and Hangouts (now called Meet) are all good choices to run a remote interview.
-Consult your superiors how big your budget is, and test all of the software that that is within the budget.
+Consult your superiors on how big your budget is, and test all of the software that that is within the budget.
 This will help you understand the technology better and choose the one that fits your needs.